 Ask: How does the goal compare to what was raised last year?
 What percent of growth does it represent?
 Has the organization ever achieved this kind of growth?

 Offer to help the nonprofit to set realistic-stretch goals.
 If they accept the offer, establish a small group to meet once.
-In part, your goal will be to educate them about how to set income goals.
+Your objective will be to educate them about setting income goals and creating budgets.
 Before the meeting, develop a process to establish a range that you can use every year.
 Once you meet and establish a realistic goal, share how the group reached it with others, such as the CEO and board of directors.*

-Ask: Would you be interested in having my help to determine a realistic range of revenue?
+Ask: Would you be interested in having outside help to determine realistic revenue forecasts?

 *At yearend, evaluate your success, tweak the process, and set a new goal.